- Increased gross written premiums by 1.1% over first quarter 2015

 |Total commercial lines

-Investment income decreased $16.0 million from the third quarter a year ago to $20.0 million.
-Dividend and interest income combined were relatively flat quarter over quarter.
-However, increased bond yields and softening equity markets resulted in unrealized losses during the quarter.
-Investment quality remains strong with more than 76% of total investments held in government and investment-grade corporate bonds as at September 30, 2015.
+Investment income decreased from $90.3 million to $42.6 million.
+In the prior year, a significant decline in bond yields and trading activity within strong equity and bond markets produced significant recognized gains.
+In the current quarter, yields increased slightly resulting in lower recognized gains.
+Interest and dividend income were relatively consistent quarter over quarter.
+Investment quality remains strong with more than 71% of total investments held in government and investment-grade corporate bonds as at March 31, 2016.
 The balance of investments is primarily held in common and preferred shares of large, well-established companies.

-Net income increased by $65.2 million over the same quarter a year ago primarily due to the strong underwriting performance partially offset by a decrease in investment income.
-Annual net income increased by $88.6 million, driven by strong underwriting performance and increased investment income.
+Net income decreased from $34.2 million in the same quarter a year ago to $28.5 million as stronger underwriting performance was more than offset by a decrease in investment income.

 Economical's capital position remains strong.
-Total equity was $1.72 billion at September 30, 2015, an increase of $42.3 million, or 2.5% since December 31, 2014.
-This is despite a loss of $71.1 million (net of tax) recorded in other comprehensive income for the nine months ended September 30, 2015 related to a reduction in unrealized investment gains.
-Economical's minimum capital test ratio is at 287%, which remains significantly in excess of regulatory requirements as of September 30, 2015.
+Total equity was $1.8 billion at March 31, 2016, an increase of $19.2 million, or 1.1% since December 31, 2015.
+Economical's minimum capital test ratio is at 278%, which remains significantly in excess of both internal capital management and external regulatory requirements as of March 31, 2016.

 Forward looking statements